You need the capacity to manage your customer requests comfortably

 Optimize your website to handle bigger numbers

-It’s quite possible to optimize a website’s performance to direct more power into your most essential tasks from the same sized servers.
+It’s quite possible to optimize a website’s performance for high traffic to direct more power into your most essential tasks from the same sized servers.
+This increases your website capacity and improves the customer journey.
 For example, limiting your product ranges, the number of images you use to help sell each one, stripping out the video reviews and tutorials that use up valuable processing power can streamline your system performance.
 But why would you do that?
 They’re all the things your visitors love and want to see and the best players to help you achieve the ROI you’ve driven those high numbers to achieve.

 There are other, far healthier, ways to optimize your site performance.
-Content distribution networks, for example, respond to the less important pages of your site, leaving your system to do the heavy lifting required by the dynamic content that earns you the big bucks.
+Here's a few ways.
+Content delivery networks, also known as content distribution networks, respond to the less important pages of your site, leaving your system to do the heavy lifting required by the dynamic content due to high traffic that earns you the big bucks.
+A content delivery network can also serve the bandwidth intensive assets like pictures, JavaScript or css files used by your dynamic pages, assisting with high traffic levels when a browser loads images.
+That's what a content distribution network is for, and using a cached version of a browser script to produce some or all of your page can mean your server doesn't have to work so hard too.

-But is that enough to manage those vast bumps in traffic?
+But is that enough to manage those vast bumps in traffic inflow?
 Sadly, not usually.

 Load testing provides the data that drives the best decisions

-Putting your website through its paces in a safe environment is the best way to see how your current system will perform under pressure.
-Sending slowly growing levels of traffic into your website—under controlled conditions, of course—shows you precisely when its architecture is put under pressure and when it will crumble and crash.
+Putting your website through its paces in a safe or staging environment at your hosting provider away from is the best way to see how your live site will perform under the pressure of traffic surges - but make sure you take the overhead of payment gateways and third party integrations into account.
+Fully simulating your visitor and system behavior at your hosting provider means that load testing can be tricky to get right.
+Sending slowly growing levels of traffic into your website - under controlled conditions, of course - shows you precisely when its hosting provider architecture is put under pressure and when it will crumble due to an unexpected massive traffic spike, resulting in a website crash.

-With all that new data at your fingertips, you’ll have all the information you need to know when your site is likely to come to a grinding halt and how many visitors it will take.
-You’ll also see where bottlenecks are likely to happen, and where you can, you can use your new data to help rectify those weak points and solidify your process.
+With all that new data at your fingertips, you’ll have all the information you need to know when your site is likely to come to a grinding halt due to surging online traffic spikes and how many excess users your cloud hosting provider will take.
+You’ll also see where your main bottleneck exists, and where you can, you can use your new data to help rectify those weak links and solidify your process and hosting provider so your system never stops serving data and can cope with more visitors.

-It’s a great process for testing—one we heartily recommend.
-If you want to know a little more about how load testing works, ask one of our experts.
+It’s a great process for testing a web page or set of web pages - one we heartily recommend.
+If you want to know a little more about how high traffic load testing works or improving site speed, ask one of our experts.
 They’ll be more than happy to answer your questions.

-You’ve carefully watched your website build pace, growing in size and attracting more traffic each month.
-As life progressed, you’ve even upped your server capacity to handle the regular traffic you achieve week by week.
+You’ve carefully watched your website build pace, growing in size and attracting more traffic inflow each month, and maybe upgraded your hosting provider.
+As life progressed, you’ve even upped your server capacity limitations to handle the regular traffic you achieve week by week.

 All of your careful monitoring has kept you safe up to now, so why on earth would your diligence fail you in future?